antidiestro/etai-prompts/summarize.md

 Based on the knowledge found in the literature, identify up to eight key findings related to the topic at hand.
 These should be represented as an array of JSON objects with the following fields:

 - `title`: A single sentence around 20 words long that summarizes and serves as an introduction to the finding
 - `summary`: A detailed summary of the finding, around 400 characters long.
 Ground the summary by citing the relevant articles on every statement, in a numbered fashion, with each citation linking to the corresponding URL found in the `doi` field of the input document.
 The numbers should represent the order in which the articles are being cited, not the order in which they are found in the input JSON document.
-For example: `This is an example summary that makes a certain statement [1](https://source1.com), which is reenforced by a second one [2](https://source2.com).`
+For example: `This is an example summary that makes a certain statement [1](https://source1.com), which is reenforced by a second one [2](https://source2.com).` The numeric order of the citations must be reset for each different finding.

 Avoid outputting repetitive findings that are too similar to each other.
 Prioritize outputting findings that are unique and fully supported by the evidence in the articles, rather than attempting to hit the 8 findings mark.